Creamy Pina Colada Pineapple Popsicles

 Instructions

-• Add the pineapple chunks, apple juice, maple syrup, and lime juice to a high-powered blender and blend until completely smooth.
+• Add the pineapple chunks, coconut milk, Greek yogurt, maple syrup, and vanilla to a high-powered blender and blend until completely smooth.
 You'll want to blend it well to ensure that all of the pineapple chunks are fully broken down and smooth.
 Taste the mixture and adjust the sweetness as desired.

 Notes